deepdoctection/deepdoctection/README.md

 ## Evaluation

-**deep**doctection comes equipped with a framework that allows you evaluating prediction of a single or multiple models in a pipeline against some ground truth.
+**deep**doctection comes equipped with a framework that allows you to evaluate predictions of a single or multiple models in a pipeline against some ground truth.
 Check [**here**](notebooks/Datasets_and_Eval.ipynb) how it is done.

 ## Inference

-Having setup a pipeline it takes you a few lines of code to instantiate the pipeline and after a for loop all pages will be processed through the pipeline.
+Having set up a pipeline it takes you a few lines of code to instantiate the pipeline and after a for loop all pages will be processed through the pipeline.

 ```